 Conclusions & Final Thoughts:

-Sense and Sensibility became the surprise hit of 1995, and eventually won the Golden Globe as Best Picture of the year (in a heated competition with Braveheart).
+Sense and Sensibility became the surprise hit of 1995, and eventually won the Golden Globe as Best Picture of the year.
 Usually film adaptations of literary classics are as inert and lifeless as the wallpaper of the drawing rooms in which they take place.
 This film adaptation of Austen’s novel is an exception.
 Full of charm and romantic feeling, Sense and Sensibility offers endless pleasures as the audience submerges into a world where life’s obstinate difficulties are handled with humor and grace.
 Director Lee and writer Thompson managed to create an utterly delightful, completely disarming and exquisite film that keeps the audience entertained from the spirited beginning to the very satisfying ending.
 With all its genuine class and elegance, Sense and Sensibility deserves to be viewed at least once.
-Co-produced by Sidney Pollack (Out of Africa) and James Schamus (Indignation).
 Color, 136 minutes, Rated PG.